SuhasKamate/Business_Management_Project/README.md

 - MySQL: Relational database management system for data storage.
 - IDE/Tool : Spring Tool Suite 4 (Eclipse)

 ## Installation :

 1. Clone the repository : $ git clone https://github.com/SuhasKamate/SPRING_BOOT_PROJECT.git
 2. Import the project inside STS/Eclipse :
      Open STS/Eclipse > file > import > maven > existing project > browse > finish .
 3. Make sure in the BusinessProject directory.
-4.Configure the database connection is application.properties (check the Database section for more information) 5.Run the project (by running main method is BusinessProjectApplication.java) OR right clink on the project > Run As > Spring Boot App
+4.Configure the database connection is application.properties (check the Database section for more information).
+5.Run the project (by running main method is BusinessProjectApplication.java) OR right clink on the project > Run As > Spring Boot App.
 6.Open http://localhost:2330/home in any browser.
-7.Now your tables will be created in the databse
+7.Now your tables will be created in the databse.
    - You have to add one admin data manually to login as admin, So add one admin data.